hjkgrp/starter-hugo-research-group/content/tutorials/2011-11-01-converging-and-comparing-multiple-electronic-states/index.md

-2. Other details from output files: absolute magnetization, total energy, and eigenvalues.
-There are several other properties printed by default in the output that can be used to distinguish electronic states.
+**2. Other details from output files: absolute magnetization, total energy, and eigenvalues.** There are several other properties printed by default in the output that can be used to distinguish electronic states.
 A comparison of the two states we have converged to is provided below: